MonMed26/Whatsapp-Gateway/README.md

 All credits to the [M-Pedia](https://m-pedia.my.id) for their great platform.

 Do follow the individual licenses of these files as supplied by the authors.

+These updates have been implemented to maintain transparency and uphold the highest standards of integrity and respect for the work of all contributors.
+We appreciate the collaborative efforts and value each contribution represented.